NVIDIA data-center revenue in Q1 FY2027, up 92% year over year. Compute is $60.4bn of that; networking is the other $14.8bn.

 AI makes tasks cheap; firms still need new rules for verification, responsibility, handoffs, and surplus sharing.

 That is why productivity statistics move late.
-The tool arrives first; the organization has to discover the contract that makes the new division of labor legible.
+The tool arrives first; the organization has to discover the contract, vocabulary, and workflow that make the new division of labor legible.

-Sources: Coase, The Nature of the Firm; Foss on Cheung's contractual view of the firm; Ashish Kulkarni, Contracts and the Double Thank You note, 2026.
+Sources: Coase, The Nature of the Firm; Foss on Cheung's contractual view of the firm; Ashish Kulkarni, Contracts and the Double Thank You note, 2026; Carlo Cordasco, What we can’t measure about AI – yet.

 Whether value is captured